 Step 1: In a medium saucepan over medium–low heat bring the milk and sugar to a boil.

-Step 2: In a bowl mix cornflour with some water to make a mix and slowly add it into the boiling milk.
+Step 2: In a bowl mix cornflour with some water to make a mix and slowly add it to the boiling milk.

 Step 3: After the consistency is thick, add in some rose water and keep stirring.